BezPowell/Pinopticon.net/content/blog/2021-03-12-centred-content-with-grid/index.md

 }
 ```

 If we were to refresh the page now, of course, grid's default layout rules will mean that it will try and lay out the `main` element's children in all of the columns; including the 2rem wide ones we added for padding.
-This will result overlapping elements and the general chaos illustrated in the below screenshot.
+This will result in overlapping elements and the general chaos illustrated in the below screenshot.
 <figure>
     <img src="./grid.png" alt="Overlapping caused by text being fitted into small areas." />
 </figure>